kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - reading documentation
 - to convert a task to a background issue / file a background issue
   - assign it to yourself
-  - add it to master Epic
+  - add it to a sub-epic or a Master Epic
   - add the label "Background" to it
 - when you start working on a background task
   - add it to the current Milestone ( = Sprint)